darktable-org/lua-scripts/README.md

-# lua-scripts
+# Lua scripts

 ## Description

-Darktable can be customized and extended using the lua programming language.
+darktable can be customized and extended using the Lua programming language.
 This repository contains the collected efforts of the darktable developers, maintainers, contributors and community.
 The following sections list the scripts contained in the repository, whether they can be run by themselves (Standalone - Yes) or depend on other scripts (Standalone - No), what operating systems they are known to work on (L - Linux, M - MacOS, W - Windows), and their purpose.

 ### Official Scripts

 These scripts are written primarily by the darktable developers and maintained by the authors and/or repository maintainers.
 They are located in the official/ directory.

 Name|Standalone|OS   |Purpose
 ----|:--------:|:---:|-------